 The Plan provides benefits for Preventive Services.
-BCBSVT encourages you to get Preventive Services that are appropriate for you.
-Examples of preventive care include colonoscopies for people age 50 and over and those at high risk for colorectal cancer, prostate screenings, mammograms for women age 40 and over and coverage for women's reproductive health as required by law.
-The Plan pays for some Preventive Services with no cost sharing (like Co-payments, Deductibles and Co-insurance).
+We encourage you to get Preventive Services that are appropriate for you.
+The Plan pays for some Preventive Services with no cost sharing (like Copayments, Deductibles and Co-insurance).

 The Plan provides such Coverage for services rated A or B by the United States Preventive Services Task Force.
-You can find this list on BCBSVT's website at www.bcbsvt.com/preventive or you can call BCBSVT customer service at the number listed on the back of your ID card to get a list.
+You can find this list on BCBSVT's website at www.bcbsvt.com/preventive.
+Or you can call their customer service team at the number on the back of your ID card to get a list.

-Note that the list includes many Preventive Services, but not all.
+Note that the list includes many preventive services, but not all.
 Coverage for other preventive, diagnostic, and treatment services may be subject to cost sharing.
 The list also includes some services that are appropriate for individuals at increased risk for certain conditions.